UPSC Exam > UPSC Notes > Geology Optional for UPSC > Marine Mineral Resources and Law of the Sea -1

 Types of Marine Minerals

-• Commercial exploitation has primarily focused on solid marine minerals originating from the mechanical and chemical erosion of continental rocks, which are then carried to the ocean by rivers.
+• Commercial exploitation focuses primarily on solid marine minerals originating from the mechanical and chemical erosion of continental rocks.

-• These minerals are typically found in shallow offshore regions within the territorial sea and the exclusive economic zone extending up to 200 nautical miles.
+• These minerals are transported to the ocean by rivers and are typically found in shallow offshore regions within the territorial sea and exclusive economic zone (up to 200 nautical miles).

 Placer Deposits